Tvick22/CSPBlog1/_posts/Foundation/2024-09-09-hacks_tools_equipment_S1.md

 print("The mean of the bad data is: " + str(mean(badData)))
 ```

+Output:

-> The mean of the test scores is: 90.975
+The mean of the test scores is: 90.975

-> The meann of the bad data is: Bad Data
+The mean of the bad data is: Bad Data

+> This function finds the mean by importing statistics and using the statistics.mean() method.

+> Before doing this though, I will iterate through the table and make sure all values are either integers or floating point numbers.